mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/validating-admission-policies.md

 kubectl create deployment sample-app --image=nginx --replicas 5 -n sample-app
 ```

-## Create a simple policy with max of 3 replicas for any Deployment
+## Create a simple policy with max of 3 replicas for any `Deployments`

 Let's do it, let's deploy our first policy!